Reach Out: Ways To Help A Loved One At Risk Of Suicide

 Those skills include mindfulness and paced breathing, which involves breathing with exhales that last longer than the inhales.
 Whiteside explains that this can calm the nervous system.
 Similarly, a cold shower or splashing ice water on one's face or making eye contact with someone can distract and/or calm the person who is at immediate risk of taking their own life.

-Surveys show that people who visit the website and watch the videos have a short term reduction in their suicidal thoughts, she adds.
+Surveys show that people who visit the website and watch the videos have a short-term reduction in their suicidal thoughts, she says.